-1. Detroit at Work is partnering with the City of Detroit, State of Michigan's Labor and Economic Opportunity-Workforce Development Agency (LEO-WD), Michigan

-Department of Transportation (MDOT) Windsor-Detroit Bridge Authority (DBA) and various education and labor organizations to fill jobs for highly skilled and general labor for the Gordie Howe Bridge program initiative.
+- 1. Detroit at Work is partnering with the City of Detroit, State of Michigan's Labor and Economic Opportunity-Workforce Development Agency (LEO-WD), Michigan Department of Transportation (MDOT) Windsor-Detroit Bridge Authority (DBA) and various education and labor organizations to fill jobs for highly-skilled and general labor for the Gordie Howe Bridge program initiative. - 2.
+Detroit at Work is collaborating with Fiat Chrysler Automobiles (FCA) to place Detroit residents at FCA's new plant expansion located on Detroit's eastside.
+The plant expansion is expected to add approximately 5000 new jobs and \$2.5 billion new investment.
+The state has awarded a one-time, \$5.8 million grant for work readiness training.

-- 2. Detroit at Work is collaborating with Fiat Chrysler Automobiles (FCA) now known as Stellantis to place Detroit residents at plants in Detroit-proper and around the region.
-So far, over 5,500 Detroiters have received these opportunities. - 3.
-Detroit at Work is co-chairing the Workforce Development Committee for the Michigan Central Station development. - 4.
-Detroit at Work's YouthBuild program is beginning deconstruction and rehab work on a remodelled house unit on the east side of Detroit.
-The work is coordinated with the Detroit Catholic Pastoral Alliance, which is designed to provide housing and homeownership for low to moderate income families and to strengthen neighborhoods. - 5.
-Detroit at Work executive leadership is represented on the Detroit Means Business Advisory Committee, for the purpose of ensure a workforce lens on all small business initiatives managed by DEGC. - 6.
-Detroit at Work is supporting the Choice Neighborhoods Implementation (CNI) grant which was awarded to the City of Detroit's Housing and revitalization Department (HRD) by the US Department of Housing and Urban Development.
-The grant will provide supportive services, career coaching and occupational skills training to Choose Neighborhood residents in Clement Kern Gardens and Corktown.
+- 3. Detroit at Work is co-piloting with Detroit Economic Growth Corporation (DEGC) an initiative to reach neighborhood Detroit business owners who need COVID19 business solutions and workforce strategies. - 4.
+Detroit at Work's YouthBuild program is beginning deconstruction and rehab work on a vacant house in southwest Detroit.
+The work is coordinated with Southwest Solutions' Newberry Project, which is designed to provide housing and homeownership for low to moderate income families and to strengthen neighborhoods. - 5.
+Detroit at Work executive leadership is represented on the Detroit Means Business Advisory Committee, for the purpose of ensure a workforce lens on all small business initiatives managed by DEGC.